real-eren/rackva/README.md

 # interpreter

 Interpreter for a C/Java-like language, written in Scheme/Racket

-interpreter.rkt contains
+`interpreter.rkt` contains
  - interpret
  - Mstate
  - Mvalue
  - Mboolean

+`conts.rkt` contains the continuation mapping

-state.rkt contains the state implementation
+`state.rkt` contains the state implementation

-map.rkt contains an implementation of a map (associative list)
+`map.rkt` contains an implementation of a map (associative list)